-Also known as 160 metres or ‘top band’, this is usually grouped in with the HF bands and is the lowest frequency band commonly in use by HF operators (although it is actually an MF band).
+Also known as ‘top band’, the 160m band is usually grouped in with the HF bands and is the lowest frequency band commonly in use by HF operators (although it is actually an MF band).
 Most commercially available HF rigs cover 160 meters and antennas, although still needing to be large to effective, are possible within typical gardens.

 Propagation is limited to local contacts during the day, but DX is possible at night, especially around sunrise and sunset when world wide propagation becomes an interesting challenge for the serious DXer.
 Unlike the higher HF bands, long distance propagation is often better around sunspot minimum when solar activity, and therefore noise level, is lower.